 But there’s more meat here than sometimes thought.
 It is HRT, after all!
 By default, it is important music.

 The sound is part of the problem.
 It’s got all the worst elements of mid-’70s jazz engineering thrown together – even the piano sounds metallic.
 Listen to any GJT date back to back with these sessions at the Automatt in San Francisco and see how the stadium-rock drums and amped-up bass fit much better with a well-recorded piano on the East Wind sessions.

 “Third Plane” A cheerful latin-ish number from Ron.
 Nice bitonal blocks from Herbie over the vamp.

 “Lawra” The record is just sitting there on the turntable so far, but this song gets the blood going at last.
 They were playing it on the V.S.O.P. tour, so maybe that’s why there’s more juice.
 There’s no comparison, really, with the GJT.
 This version is much better.
 Herbie doesn’t blow so much as maintain a heraldic mood against the Rolls-Royce.

 “Stella By Starlight” is played in six instead of four.
 I’ve heard this performance many times but it never makes much of an impression.
-It’s good but something is missing.
+It’s good (of course) but something is missing.
 Perhaps you can’t ask these major artists to go backwards.
 I’d have preferred to hear them play a standard they didn’t play with Miles Davis, like "Stablemates" and "That Old Black Magic" on the 1981 trio session below.